Archetypal SAE: Adaptive and Stable Dictionary Learning for Concept Extraction in Large Vision Models: Experiments

 Recent work on disentangled representation learning often evaluates whether an autoencoder trained to reconstruct samples from a data-generating process learns to represent its underlying concepts~\citep{locatello2019challenging, locatello2020weakly, von2021self, gresele2020incomplete, khemakhem2020variational, schott2021visual, zimmermann2021contrastive, menon2024analyzing}.
 Identifiability theorems on the topic~\citep{locatello2019challenging, locatello2020weakly} have however shown that unless the autoencoding architecture possesses the right inductive biases that match the generative process, there is no guarantee concepts underlying the data will map onto the autoencoder's latents.
 Since these results do not make assumptions about the data modality, they remain valid for a standard SAE training setup, e.g., similar to our experiments above.
 Then, an intriguing experiment involves evaluating whether when trained on representations of samples from a toy data-generating process with predefined concepts, \asae, or any other SAE architecture, develops latents capturing said concepts---if it does, then that is strongly suggestive of the SAE possessing the right inductive biases, i.e., it captures the mechanism via which a model encodes concepts in its representations.

-Motivated by the above, we next propose a Soft Identifiability Benchmark that assesses the capability of SAEs to disentangle synthetic image mixtures with known underlying concepts.
+Motivated by the above, we propose a Soft Identifiability Benchmark.
 Specifically, we construct twelve synthetic datasets, each comprising images formed by collaging four distinct objects (e.g., different types of gems) sampled from a pre-defined set.
-Each dataset is processed through a pre-trained vision model to obtain pooled activations, which serve as inputs for the SAE.
+Each dataset is processed through a pre-trained vision model to obtain pooled activations.
 Ideally, when trained on these activations, the SAE is able to recover the original objects as distinct concepts within its dictionary.
-To evaluate the same, we assess performance by checking whether each object class has a corresponding concept that activates above a threshold $\lambda$ when an object $y_j$ appears in the image.
+We then assess performance by checking whether each object class has a corresponding concept that activates above a threshold $\lambda$ when an object $y_j$ appears in the image.
 Formally, for each image, we feed it into a model and then into the trained SAE to get a concept-label pair $(\vec{z}, \vec{y})$, where $\vec{z} \in \R^k$ represents the $k$ concept values and $\vec{y} \in \R^c$ denotes the $c$ class labels.
 We then define the accuracy for the class $j$ as: $\text{Accuracy}_j = \max_{\lambda \in \R, i \in [k]} ~~\mathbb{P}_{(\vec{z}, \vec{y})}((z_i > \lambda) = y_j)$.

-Intuitively, the evaluation above gauges whether each object is disentangled into its ``own box'', in that a threshold $\lambda$ enables one-hot classification for all objects.
-In each of the 12 synthetic datasets, the size of the dictionary is set to the exact number of distinct objects (from 9 to 20 objects) and we generate datasets of 2,000 samples.
-An example of the dataset and the procedure is given in Figure~\ref{fig:identifiability}.

-Results are shown in Table~\ref{table:summary_accuracy_scores}.
-Classical dictionary learning methods and standard SAEs exhibit comparable performance, struggling to accurately recover the true generative factors.
-In contrast, \rasae~consistently achieves higher accuracy in recovering the underlying object classes across all synthetic datasets.
-This indicates that \rasae~not only stabilizes the dictionary, but also enhances its ability to discern the true underlying structure of the data, thereby improving the disentanglement of mixed objects.